The Leading Edge

 Platelet Rich Plasma is a regenerative product made from your own blood.
 It is a highly concentrated dose of your own platelets created by centrifuging your own blood according to specific protocols.
 These platelets are then injected into the place of injury, signaling to the body to accelerate healing in that tissue.
 Platelets have been shown to contain hundreds of growth factors and cytokines which initiate and accelerate the healing process.
 Among them are:

-At Prestige Regenerative Medicine, we use the latest research and laboratory grade techniques to create the best and most possible PRP from your blood.
+At Prestige Regenerative Medicine, we use the latest research and laboratory grade techniques to create optimal PRP from your blood.
 PRP has a 4-7x higher concentration of platelets than your blood stream.
 We treat it with an advanced photobiomodulation device using specific frequencies of light to increase the concentration of specific growth factors, and depending on the application we may “activate” the PRP prior to injecting it.

 What is it good for?